 South Korea to buy $1.6 billion worth of Boeing helicopters

-SEOUL (Reuters) - South Korea said on Wednesday it would buy attack helicopters worth 1.8 billion won ($1.6 billion) from Boeing Co.
+SEOUL (Reuters) - South Korea said on Wednesday it would buy attack helicopters worth 1.8 trillion won ($1.6 billion) from Boeing Co.
 (BA.N) to improve its ability to respond to threats from North Korea.

 The decision to buy the new helicopters was initiated before tension between North and South Korea rose sharply after North Korea's third nuclear test in February.

-Boeing's AH-64E Apache Guardian helicopters beat the AH-1Z Viper built by Bell Helicopter, a unit of Textron Inc (TXT.N), and the T-129 of Turkish Aerospace Industries, an official at the Korea Defence Acquisition Program Administration said.
+Boeing's AH-64E Apache Guardian helicopters beat the AH-1Z Viper built by Bell Helicopter, a unit of Textron Inc (TXT.N), and the T-129 of Turkish Aerospace Industries, an official at the Korea Defence Acquisition Programme Administration said.